 Niche skills help QA engineers perform more specialized testing activities aimed at checking specific deliverables.
 For example, penetration testing can be not required for a photo editor application but be vital to a banking mobile app.
 Security is more important for money transfers than changing the size of an image.

 Soft skills (e.g. adaptability, listening, and communication) improve collaboration with the development team and enhance productivity.

-Why is QA Essential for Outsourcing
+Why are Quality Assurance Engineers Essential for Outsourcing

 Quality assurance as a practice promotes better standards of code quality and prevents defects from undermining the user experience.
 But do you really need to invest that much in QA?
 Well, let’s see what would happen if you decide to omit this process and go without QA testing.